apache/beam/website/src/documentation/programming-guide.md

 `@ProcessElement` method will be invoked multiple time for the element, once for each window.
 For example, when fixed windows are being used, the window is of type `IntervalWindow`.

+{:.language-py}
+**Window:**
+To access the window an input element falls into, add a keyword parameter default to `DoFn.WindowParam`.
+If an element falls in multiple windows (for example, this will happen when using `SlidingWindows`), then the `process` method will be invoked multiple time for the element, once for each window.

 ```java
 .of(new DoFn<String, String>() {
      public void processElement(@Element String word, IntervalWindow window) {
   }})
 ```

 ```py
 import apache_beam as beam